 In a more overall fashion, the two games have codified the appearances of a lot of characters that were previously subject to inconsistent depictions or were underexposed to the larger fanbase.
-These days, if you see fanart or cosplay of Firion, Terra, Zidane, etc, odds are it's based on their Dissidia appearance.
+These days, if you see fanart or cosplay of The Warrior of Light, Firion, Terra, Zidane, etc, odds are it's based on their Dissidia appearance.

 Mondegreen: "GET THE FRUIT".
 And from the Japanese version: "Tasty Arrow!"

 Exdeath also apparently likes to read the "Naive Weekly" when inside the "Almagest" sphere.

 Said fruit wouldn't be Sephiroth's "dis pear", would it?

 The Emperor's EX Burst quote sounds like "Blow me, worm."